Sonali-at-work/SQL--Data--Warehouse-Project/README.md

 Order items connect products and sellers at the most detailed transactional level.

-Dimensions are never joined directly to each other — only through facts.
+Dimensions are never joined directly to each other — joined only through facts.

 Surrogate keys are used only in dimensions and facts, never in the Silver layer.

-✅ Design Principles Applied
+### Design Principles Applied

 Clear grain definition for every fact table